Day 157: Mile 2538.5 – 2560.5

 September 11th, 2022 by Jon

-It was strange putting up the tent and I have so many feelings about this entire experience.
+It was strange putting up the tent, and I have so many feelings about this entire experience.
 The gratitude I have that Singsong and I were able to take the time off to do this, the people we’ve met and made friends with, the endurance, both mentally and physically, we’ve built to sustain us through this crazy adventure, the time to ponder some deep questions during long days, the views we’ve seen way out in the wilderness away from any easy access, the sense of adventure, tactical planning, and adaptability when the inevitable road bumps come out way.
 These are only a small portion of what this trip has meant, and I can’t believe it’s coming to a close.

 Leave a Reply